 Visit our pre-shipment inspection page and learn more!

 What is an initial production control (IPC) during product inspection?

-During production, check identifies and resolves any problems during the production cycle.
+During production, check to identify and resolves any problems during the production cycle.

 What is a during production check (DUPRO) During product inspection process?

 During production check inspection is a type of product inspection done when 20 to 80% of your production is completed and packaged and ready for shipment.
 This inspection, which randomly selects units from your different production batches, informs you if the plant in question continues to adhere or not to the agreed specifications and deadlines at the origin of your order.
 This ‘DUPRO’ test keeps your production on track.